 Think of dinner in a ski resort and the mind instantly conjures images of hearty dishes such as pizza, Wiener schnitzel and tartiflette.
-As delicious as these traditional mountain meals are there is so much more to the food served on the slopes.
-From Michelin starred restaurants to gourmet ski safaris – Inghams has you covered.

 Those in search of Haute Cuisine in the Alps need look no further.
 We’ve revealed the culinary highlights across the mountains and picked the best places to go to ski and eat…

 Best for: Gourmet Ski Safaris

 The Alta Badia ski area, in the heart of the Dolomites, is renowned for its exceptional cuisine.
 It is a paradise for passionate foodies and skiers, with its ready access to the remarkable Sella Ronda ski circuit and world-class restaurants.

 There is a genuine gourmet scene here, with three Michelin starred restaurants.
 The St Hubertus in San Cassiano has two Michelin stars and is recognised for using local ingredients to create colourful dishes full of flavour.
 There are only 11 tables, so make sure you book in advance!

 La Siriola is run by the youngest Italian chef to have a Michelin star, Matteo Metullio.
 You should visit his restaurant for the Chocolate Room alone, where guests can sample and buy up to 40 varieties of chocolate.